mehul2015/diceGame/README.md

-# swiftDeepDive
+# diceGame
-I will be regularly updating this repo with iOS apps.
-Assets for the UI and code for the backend will be provided.
-Feel free to clone and make your own projects.
+Basic iOS app which randomises the faces of two dice when a user clicks on the roll button.